-Once we have time pulse duration and sound speed we can calculate the distance using simple formula:
+Once we have time pulse duration and sound speed, we can calculate the distance using a simple formula:

 //centimeters distancecm = sound_speed * (pulselength/2); //inches distancein = distancecm * 0.39370;

 With keypad buttons UP and DOWN, we can change centimeters units to inches.
 With LEFT and RIGHT buttons, we can switch secondary screen where pulse time and sound speed values are visible.

-And with SELECT button we can call REL function which allows measuring relative distances from position where button was pressed.
+And with SELECT button, we can call REL function, which allows measuring relative distances from a position where the button was pressed.

 To evaluate measuring accuracy, I have constructed simple rig with measuring tape.

 I didn’t do any statistical analysis, just a simple comparison of two values.
 As you can see, with tape meter, I get 39.7cm, while with SR04 sensor, 38.9.
 The difference is 0.8cm.

 Practically we cannot expect greater accuracy without additional measures.
 We have calculated sound speed by taking the only temperature into account.
-But other factors also influence sound speed – air density which in it hand depends on altitude.
+But other factors also influence sound speed – air density which in it, hand depends on altitude.
 Also, there is an influence of sensor position, measured surface properties, and temperature measurement accuracy.
-In my opinion, 0.3cm accuracy can only be reached in a controlled environment where sound of speed is known for real or is directly measured.
+In my opinion, 0.3cm accuracy can only be reached in a controlled environment where the sound of speed is known for real or is directly measured.